elihanover/go-ethereum/README.md

 # Binary Patricia State Trie
+## TL;DR
+By using a binary Merkle Patricia tree and removing redundant hash nodes from Merkle proofs, we can reduce the size of proofs by over 40%.

 ## Context
-As mentioned [here](https://ethresear.ch/t/a-two-layer-account-trie-inside-a-single-layer-trie/210), reducing the radix of the state trie to 2 would decrease the size of the light client’s merkle proof by a factor of ~3.75.
+As mentioned [here](https://ethresear.ch/t/a-two-layer-account-trie-inside-a-single-layer-trie/210), reducing the radix of the state trie to 2 would decrease the size of the light client’s optimal merkle proof by a factor of ~3.75.

-3.75 = 15/4, where we have 15 times less sibling nodes per layer and 4x more layers. although extension and leaf nodes complicate this, as shown in our tests.
-This results in a trie with ~1.87x more nodes (again, not accounting for leaf/extension nodes), an added burden for full nodes to store, construct merkle proofs, and hash from.
-So in the end we're left with a tradeoff and a consequent discussion of how to handle it.
+3.75 = 15/4, where we have 15 times less sibling nodes per layer and 4x more layers.
+The cost of this is a trie with 87% more nodes (again, not accounting for leaf/extension nodes), an added burden for full nodes to store, construct merkle proofs, and hash from.

 ## What We Did
+### "Hashless" Merkle Proofs
+In its current implementation, Merkle proofs are constructed as key/value mappings where the hash of the node is the key to the nodes RLP encoding.
+However, can avoid storing the hash keys of the database entirely (this approach is hinted at in the [Ethereum Wishlist](https://github.com/ethereum/wiki/wiki/Wishlist#trie)).
+This is vital in a radix 2 implementation as the Merkle branch can be up to 4x longer that in the radix 16 implementation, meaning 4x the hash keys to store in the proof.
+Even with significantly smaller nodes, this adds up.

+#### Solution
+Instead of using the proof database hash keys to check for the next valid proof node, we instead compare the hash of the next proof node with the next child hash node.
+This allows us to bypass storing the hash keys for each proof node.

+### Bin-Prefix "BP" Encoding
 Besides changing some node properties, the one main change that was needed was a change to the encoding of the node paths.
 A node's path can be encoded in either HP (referred to as *compact* encoding in the code) or hex (binary in our case).

 #### Compact encoding looks as follows:

-##### Prefix: high nibble of first byte
+##### (Hex) Prefix: high nibble of first byte
     bit 0: no meaning
     bit 1: no meaning
     bit 2: terminator bit (set to 1 if path ends in 16)